What is Deferred Revenue?

 Deferred revenue represents the amount of money that has been received from customers for goods or services not yet delivered.
-It is a critical component of accrual accounting as it ensures that revenue is recognized as it is earned.
+It is a critical component of accrual accounting, as it ensures that revenue is recognised as it is earned.

 Is deferred revenue on the income statement?

-Deferred revenue is a liability on a company’s balance sheet as it represents the amount of money that has been received from a customer for goods or services that have not yet been delivered or provided.
-This means that the company has an obligation to provide the goods or services to the customer in the future.
+Deferred revenue is a liability for your company’s balance sheet, as it represents the amount of money that has been received from a customer for goods or services that have not yet been delivered or provided.
+This means that your company has an obligation to provide the goods or services to the customer in the future.

 Is deferred revenue working capital?